Enalean/tuleap-documentation-en/languages/en/installation-guide/full-installation.rst

 To install Tuleap you will need a **fully dedicated server**.
 It can be **virtualized or physical**.
 It is not recommended to install Tuleap on a server that hosts other applications.
 Tuleap provides a full suite of software and is deeply integrated with its host system.
-Installing Tuleap on a server shared with other applications will certainly cause problem in both Tuleap and your other applications.
+Installing Tuleap on a server shared with other applications will certainly cause problems in both Tuleap and your other applications.

 Tuleap can be installed on the following Linux x86_64 systems:
- - **CentOS or Red Hat Enterprise Linux (RHEL) 7.x**.
+ - CentOS or Red Hat Enterprise Linux (RHEL) 7.x **(LEGACY)**.
+The details of the installation on this system is not covered in this guide.
- - Rocky Linux 9 **for test purpose only, no production**
+ - **Enterprise Linux 9 (RHEL, Rocky, Alma Linux 9)**.

 **You must disable SELinux** prior to the install.